clemsonMakerspace/admin/meeting-minutes/2017-11-08_team_meeting.md

 ## Vending Machine Updates
 $282.35 sold as of 6:43 P.M.
 11/07
 - Thanks Izzy and Kyle for tracking that.
+- Are we meeting our minimum amount to keep machine?

 ## Key 84
 - Kyle now has responsibility over the vending machine.